patch-technology/patch-node/README.md

 ### Run the specs

 Before running the tests, make sure you set the test API key!
 Please use test API keys and not production ones, they usually start with `key_test_`.
+Be sure you navigate back to the root `patch-node` directory to run the tests.

 ```sh
 $ export SANDBOX_API_KEY=<PATCH_TEST_API_KEY>